-A primary source is a document or record which reports a study, experiment, event or other phenomenon firsthand.
+A primary source is a document or record, usually a peer reviewed journal article, which reports a study, experiment, event or other phenomenon firsthand.
 Primary sources are usually written by the person(s) who did the research, conducted the study, ran the experiment, or witnessed the event.

 Primary Sources include:

-Secondary sources list, summarize, and evaluate primary information and studies so as to draw conclusions on or present our current state of knowledge in a discipline or subject.
-Sources may include a bibliography which may direct you back to the primary research reported in the article.
+Secondary sources evaluate multiple primary studies so as to draw conclusions on or present our current state of knowledge in a discipline or subject.
+These are typically peer-reviewed before being published.
+Secondary sources typically include a bibliography which may direct you back to the primary research reported in the article.

 Systematic Reviews and Meta-analyses are the most focused and the most comprehensive, which is why they are at the top of the evidence pyramid.